Jbleezy/BO2-Reimagined/README.md

 * Reduce the enemy score to 0 to win the game
 * All players start as survivors
 * Initial zombie is decided by a disease powerup that spawns at player initial spawn points after 10 seconds and chases after the closest player
+* Survivors become zombies when they bleed out

 ### Encounter Pro
 * No Mystery Box